The Vim logo, licensed under the VIM LICENSE

 For example :h d opens the help page for the delete command and :h / opens the help page for search commands.

-1. I’m still trying to enable a specific vi configuration (as there are environments where I do not have the luxury to use nvim… even if I should try to change that) that works from a normal GNU/Linux setup, PowerShell, cmd.exe, Cygwin, WSL, Cygwin executed from PowerShell prompt, git-bash executed from Cygwin bash, … It is frustrating because different terminals have different capabilities… and detecting the environment and finding the corresponding setting is not always trivial
+1. I’m still trying to enable specific vi configurations (as there are environments where I do not have the luxury to use nvim… even if I should try to change that) that works from a normal GNU/Linux setup, PowerShell, cmd.exe, Cygwin, WSL, Cygwin executed from PowerShell prompt, git-bash executed from Cygwin bash, … It is frustrating because different terminals have different capabilities… and detecting the environment and finding the corresponding setting is not always trivial

 Do you want to share your opinion?
 Or is there an error, some parts that are not clear enough?